 Usually the best time of night, on clear nights, to watch for auroral displays is magnetic midnight (adjust for local time).
 We saw two very long episodes of northern lights that lasted more than an hour at around 10 and 11pm, respectively.

-As far as optimizing your chances, Northern Lights require a few essentials to be visible:
+As far as optimizing your chances, Northern lights require a few essentials to be visible:

 Add to that a little of luck, because you don’t know when solar winds are going to hit the Earth’s magnetic field and cause auroral displays.

-Sure, Northern Lights tours know the good spots and understand meteorological alerts better than anyone.
-However, there are easy and budget-friendly options to see Northern Lights in Norway without a tour.
+Sure, Northern lights tours know the good spots and understand meteorological alerts better than anyone.
+However, there are easy and budget-friendly options to see Northern lights in Norway without a tour.

-I’m throwing this out there because there is no absolute guarantee that you will Northern Lights.
+I’m throwing this out there because there is no absolute guarantee that you will Northern lights.
 You can make your best efforts and still see nothing.
 To have a great time and enjoy the trip, it’s best if you plan your evenings around fun activities that you are going to enjoy regardless.
 That’s what we did.

-On our first Northern Lights sighting, we were just coming back from dogsledding with huskies in the Lyngen Alps and warming up around a traditional fish soup in a yurt when someone came in and yelled, “Northern lights!”
+On our first Northern lights sighting, we were just coming back from dogsledding with huskies in the Lyngen Alps and warming up around a traditional fish soup in a yurt when someone came in and yelled, “Northern lights!”
 Everybody rushed outside and sure enough, a thin green ribbon was starting to dance above the yurt.
 It developed into a swooshing green band that we watched (and tried to photograph) during an hour.

 On the second occasion, we were coming back from dinner on the coast in Sommaroy when we spotted something shifty in the sky.
 It was the start of a much bigger aurora display and this one seemed to shoot up in the sky like green fireworks.
 It was quite impressive.

-Here are a few things you can do while waiting Northern Lights:
+Here are a few things you can do while waiting Northern lights: